 The man spoke with an authority very much like that of Jesus Himself, so they knew they must obey.
 They ran from the tomb but shared this experience with no one.
 Who would believe it, anyway?”

 Mary Magdalene was the first to actually see the risen Lord.
-She told the other followers of Jesus, but in their depth of their grief, there was no way for them to ascend to the level this truth.
+She told the other followers of Jesus, but in the depth of their grief, there was no way for them to ascend to the level of this truth.
 They could not believe what they were hearing; they knew what their eyes had seen.
 When He appeared to two of them as they were walking, the two were convinced but even this was not enough to counter the witness of the eyes.

 The world’s greatest victory had been won and so many could not see it.
 We are all witnesses to the reality of death.
 It is for us to see the Risen Lord with eyes of faith.